 The rhinoplasty surgery is not covered by insurance if being performed for cosmetic reasons.
 However, insurance coverage is often available to those with nasal deformities cause by injury, or if a deviated septum or hypertrophied turbinates are causing breathing problems.
 Talk with your insurance company to see if this procedure is something they cover, and ask for information on obtaining pre-authorization.

-To learn if you are a rhinoplasty candidate, contact our double board-certified plastic surgeon in Beverly Hills, Dr. Hoefflin, for a complimentary consultation.
+To learn if you are a rhinoplasty candidate, contact our double board-certified plastic surgeon, Dr. Hoefflin, for a complimentary consultation.

-Rhinoplasty in Beverly Hills can be performed two ways: open or closed.
+Rhinoplasty can be performed two ways: open or closed.
 What differentiates the two procedures is simply the incision location.
 When choosing which technique to use, surgeons and patients weigh many factors.

 In an open rhinoplasty procedure, the incision is placed on the columella, or the column of tissue that divides the nostrils.
 The surgeon makes an inverted V incision to help keep the scar as inconspicuous as possible.
 This position also makes it easier for the surgeon to lift the flesh and gain direct access to the cartilage that will be shaped or trimmed.
 While open rhinoplasty provides some advantages, the procedure is usually performed in more complicated or revisionary circumstances.